- Generative models model the probability distribution of each class

 Consider a binary classification task with two labels ‘+’ (positive) and ‘-‘ (negative).

-Let y denote the classification label assigned to a document D by a multinomial generative model M with parameters for the positive class and for the negative class.
+Let y denote the classification label assigned to a document D by a multinomial generative model M with parameters for the positive class and

 is the posterior distribution